MatteoLiotta/Image-Approximation-via-STSE/README.md

 ## Project Overview

-This project is a revisit of the “Genetic-lisa” Peter Braden’s project, which aims to recreate images with genetic algorithms., which had different implementations over time, from Python to C. In this case, you can find a modified python code in which not only explains the evolutionary procedure, but also tries to reduce computational limits due to image fitness evalutation, via multiprocessing.
-The aim in this case was also to increase generality by avoiding shape and color assumptions, making the same code capable of evolging different images dnas.
+This project is a revisit of the “Genetic-lisa” Peter Braden’s project, which aims to recreate images with genetic algorithms.
+It has seen different implementations over time, from Python to C. This version includes a modified python code which not only explains the evolutionary procedure, but also tries to reduce computational limits due to image fitness evalutation via multiprocessing.
+The goal was was also to increase generality by avoiding shape and color assumptions, making the same code capable of evolging different images DNAs.

 All original code was available [here](https://github.com/peterbraden/genetic-lisa/tree/master).

 ## Computational Resources

-All the consideration power references should take into consideration that the project was realised entirely on a `MacBook Air M3 (2024) 256 GB` and `i7 Lenovo Legion`, with limited capabilities.
+All computational considerations are based on the following two machines the consideration power references should take into consideration that the project was realised entirely on a  and , with limited capabilities.
 Notice that:
-* Mac computer has 8 cores
+* `MacBook Air M3 (2024) 256 GB`, with `8 cores CPU`
-* Lenovo computer has 12 cores
+* `i7 Lenovo Legion`, with `12 cores CPU`

-and that's the reason of 8 and 12 patching inside the project code.
+That justifies the idea behind 8 and 12 patching number inside the project code.

 ## Few words on evolutionary cicle and individuals